Sharat Industries FY26 PAT Rises 60%; Earnings Call Transcript Reveals Market Strategy

 *this image is generated using AI for illustrative purposes only.

 Sharat Industries Limited reported a net profit of ₹15.90 crore for the financial year ended March 31, 2026, a 59.68% increase from ₹9.96 crore in the previous year.
 Revenue from operations for FY26 stood at ₹524.72 crore, rising 37.89% from ₹380.53 crore in FY25.
 The board approved the audited standalone and consolidated financial results during a meeting held on May 27, 2026.
-The results were published in the Financial Express and Visalandhra newspapers on May 28, 2026, in compliance with Regulation 33 and 47 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+In a subsequent regulatory filing, the company disclosed the availability of both the audio recording and the transcript of its earnings call for the quarter and year ended March 31, 2026.
+The earnings call was held on June 1, 2026, and the transcript was filed with BSE Limited on June 4, 2026, by N. Ganesan, Company Secretary and Compliance Officer, in compliance with Regulation 30 read with Part A of Schedule III and Regulation 46(2)(oa) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 Financial Performance

-The company's EBITDA increased 26.16% year-on-year to ₹36.03 crore in FY26.
-For the quarter ended March 31, 2026, the company recorded a revenue of ₹117.24 crore, higher compared to ₹939M in the same quarter of the previous year, and a net profit of ₹0.05 crore against ₹5M in the year-ago period.
+The company's EBITDA increased 26.16% year-on-year to ₹36.03 crore in FY26, while profit after tax grew approximately 60% to ₹15.90 crore, translating to an earnings per share of ₹4.06.
+For the quarter ended March 31, 2026, the company recorded revenue of ₹117.24 crore, representing approximately 25% year-on-year growth, and a net profit of ₹0.05 crore.
 Profitability during the quarter was impacted by elevated raw material prices and disruption linked to the conflict in West Asia, including the deferment or cancellation of certain orders originally destined for the Middle East.
 The company incurred additional operating expenses to repackage and divert these products to alternate destinations.

 The following table summarises the key financial metrics for the full year: